rtlehr/webDev-Murjmation/README.md

 This is, by no means, the way **IT SHOULD BE DONE** this is how I work, and only one of about a million ways to set up a development environment.

+This is a brief explantion of setting up a Murjmation site.
+For details on how to use the framework, see the Wiki.

 ### Structure and explanation

 #### _development